JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Starting with version 2023.03, TeamCity breaks down large artifact files into chunks and uploads these chunks in parallel.
 As a result, compared to previous TeamCity versions, the artifacts are faster uploaded to the server and become available sooner.

-## Run Steps only for Failed Builds
+## Run Steps Only for Failed Builds

 You can now choose the "Only if build status is failed" [execution policy](configuring-build-steps.md#Execution+Policy) for individual steps.
 This policy allows you to create steps that will be ignored when your build finishes successfully and executed only when it fails.